dougeby/IntuneDocs/intune/app-sideload-windows.md

 Windows 8.1 Desktop/Windows 10 Desktop & Mobile

 If the cert period has expired then the appx files may stop launching.
-You should obtain a new .cer file and follow the instrucitons to code-sign each deployed appx file and re-upload all appx files and the updated .cer file to the Windows Enterprise Certificates section of the Intune portal
+You should obtain a new .cer file and follow the instructions to code-sign each deployed appx file and re-upload all appx files and the updated .cer file to the Windows Enterprise Certificates section of the Intune portal

 ## Manually deploy Windows 10 Company Portal app
 If you do not want to provide access to the Microsoft Store, you can manually deploy the Windows 10 Company Portal app directly from Intune even if you haven’t integrated Intune with the Microsoft Store for Business (MSFB).
 Alternatively, if you have integrated, then you could deploy the Company Portal app using [deploy apps using MSFB](https://docs.microsoft.com/en-us/intune/store-apps-windows).